mars0i/pasta/doc/notes/doubleclick.md

 So both #2 and #1 above seem to be red herrings.  !

+## stack traces

+The following stack traces are identical.

 ### free-agent stackdump:

 Exception in thread "AWT-EventQueue-0" java.lang.NullPointerException